Skip to Main Content

 site header image

-Finding Books, Book Chapters, and Book Reviews: Tips for Searching Julius
+Finding Books, Book Chapters, and Book Reviews: Tips for Searching the Library Catalog

 Searching Julius

 • Julius Records: Julius contains records for many of the NYU Law Library's print and online holdings, including books, databases, microforms, journals, and so on.
-There are no records in Julius for articles.
+There are no records in Julius for articles, unlike Discovery.
 For information on finding articles, go here.

 • Search Fields: Julius can be searched by author, title, author/title, keyword, subject and so on.
 Search fields are available from a pull-down bar as well from links on the black banner at the top of the Julius page.
 See the illustration to the right.